 Graphic designer equipment can be critical for comfort, physical health, and being productive while you’re working.
 My business wouldn’t be the same without all five of these!

-You may not realize it, but notebooks are one of the most essential tools for graphic designers.
+You may not realize it, but notebooks are one of the most useful tools for graphic designers.

 While I love using my favourite apps like Goodnotes and Procreate, sometimes nothing can beat the ease and comfort of just writing on paper with a pen.
-This is one of the most overlooked pieces of equipment for graphic designers.
+Notebooks are one of the most overlooked pieces of equipment for graphic designers.

 Notebooks are also extremely cheap.